neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 - [x] Transfer NN output to action 2021-07-14
 - [x] step in VehicularNetworkEnv 2021-07-15
 - [x] auto adjust learning rate 2021-07-16
+- [x] Trajectories related, such as define global trajectory within the experiment, and add trajectory predicted time in experiment parameters 2021-07-19